 Day 8: Sights of the Arctic autumn

-The first half of the day you spend in Antarctic Havn, an extensive valley where you can spot groups of musk oxen.
-At this time of year, the sparse vegetation is dressed in the fiery colors of autumn.
+The first half of the day we will spend in Antarctic Havn, an extensive valley where you can spot groups of musk oxen.
+At this time of year, the sparse vegetation is wearing the fiery colors of autumn.